-B-4 Please provide the following information in the 'Australian Sales' spreadsheet by listing all shipments (i.e. transaction by transaction) to Australia of the goods under consideration in the investigation period.
+B-4 Prepare a spreadsheet named "Australian Sales" spreadsheet by listing all shipments (i.e. transaction by transaction) to Australia of the goods under consideration in the investigation period.
 You must provide this list in electronic format.
 Include the following export related information: